-Sphere of influence Document reference Implication for this planning policy Provincial Planning Provincial Planning and Development Plan Similarly, the Provincial Planning directives are concerned with provincial wide catalyst projects, and particular regional and strategic interventions.
+Sphere of influence Document reference Implication for this planning policy Provincial Planning Provincial Planning and Development Plan Similarly, the Provincial Planning directives are concerned with provincial wide catalyst projects, and regional and strategic interventions.
 Municipal Planning Integrated Development Plan The Msunduzi Municipality Integrated Development Plan (IDP) includes a section on SMMEs and the informal sector.
 The number of SMMEs in an area are considered as indicators of growth.
 Spatial Development Plan The Msunduzi Spatial Development Framework (SDF) focuses on creating viable urban centres and catalytic projects to support growth.
 Other focus areas include integration, improved public transport and capital investment.
 The only relevance relating to the tavern policy is the promotion of quality urbanisation and building a safe city.
 Local Development Plan The informal economy and the need for safety is recognised in the LAPs for Msunduzi.
 Msunduzi Scheme This document is critical for the application of the policy.
 The scheme clauses, together with the planning legislation forms the basis for this policy and the assessment of any land use application.
 It is therefore important that the policy definitions and criteria are aligned to the SPLUMA and scheme requirements.
 The policy cannot be more restrictive than these core documents.
 Liquor Legislation Liquor Act, 2003 (Act No. 59 of 2003) The National Act in principle deals with manufacturing and distribution with the mandate for licensing and local management is a provincial authority (Section 41(b) of the National Liquor Licence Act, 2003).
 KwaZulu-Natal Liquor Licensing Act 2010 (Act No. 06 of 2010) Chapter 6 (Section 38) deals with the registration and licensing for the sale and micro-manufacturing of liquor.
-Business Licensing National Small Business Act, 1996 (Act No. 102 of 1996) The Act requires all small businesses to make application for operation, which allows for the verification of health, building and planning requirements.
+Other Legislation Foodstuff, Cosmetics and Disinfectants Act 1972 (Act 54 of 1972) as amended The Act is meant to control the sale, manufacture and importation of foodstuffs, cosmetics and disinfectants; and to provide for incidental matters Business Licensing National Small Business Act, 1996 (Act No. 102 of 1996) The Act requires all small businesses to make application for operation, which allows for the verification of health, building and planning requirements.